When giving or sending the marriage or civil partnership notice forms to the registrar each of you must supply the following:

 - A decree of divorce or dissolution granted outwith Scotland must be absolute or final - a decree nisi is not acceptable.

 - If a decree of divorce or dissolution has been granted outwith the United Kingdom a foreign divoce/dissolution questionnaire may have to be completed.
 Please contact the registrar for advice.

 - If you are widowed, the death certificate of your former spouse or civil partner.

-- Evidence of your usual residence (e.g. valid driving licence; utility bill, not older than 3 months; bank statement, not older than 1 month etc).
+- Evidence of your usual residence (e.g. valid driving licence; utility bill, not older than 3 months; bank statement, not older than 1 month; most recent council tax statement).

 - If you are domiciled outside the UK you may have to provide extra documentation.
-(For marriage may require a Certificate of No Impediment if your home is in a country outwith United Kingdom and you are subject to the marriage laws of that country.)
+(For marriage, you may require a Certificate of No Impediment if your home is in a country outwith United Kingdom and you are subject to the marriage laws of that country.)

 - Proof of Nationality

 - A person born in the UK prior to 1983 obtains British citizenship automatically.
 Evidence of nationality that must be produced will be either a British passport or a birth certificate.